A brief history of Nintendo playing cards: part one

 • Miyako no Hana: A more traditional style deck, it is much cheaper than the Napoleon variant.
 It comes with a transparent slide box.

-The Daitoryou version is considered the best out of the 3 types, yet there are only slight differences between them, in paper texture and finish, and quality of the case.
+The Daitoryo version is considered the best out of the 3 types, yet there are only slight differences between them, in paper texture and finish, and quality of the case.

 Back to top